What are the Stages of Frozen Shoulders?

 When it comes to a frozen shoulder it generally progresses through three phases:

 • Phase 1: Freezing Stage: You experience increased pain in the shoulder and slowly lose the range of motion during this phase.
-It often lasts for 6 to 9 weeks.
+It often lasts between 2 and 9 months.

 • Phase 3: Thawing Stage: During this last stage, the shoulder starts to recover, possibly reaching the normal range of motion.
 This may take between 6 months and 2 years.